jax-ml/jax/docs/developer.rst

   python build/build.py
   pip install -e build  # installs jaxlib (includes XLA)

-If you're only modifying Python portions of JAX, you may be able to skip this step and install ``jaxlib`` from pip or a prebuilt wheel.

 Once ``jaxlib`` has been installed, you can install ``jax`` by running